 Registration + Assignment

-Participants will have to pass some assignments related to statistics in order to win the ESC.
-The topic will be announced in due time (more information in the rules)
+Participants will have to pass some assignments related to statistics in order to win the ESC (more information in the rules)

 Assignments in the national phase might vary from country to country, so please visit your national site to get complete information about the national assignments.